tararosenthal/tararosenthal/README.md

 - 👋 Hi, I’m @tararosenthal
-- 👀 I’m interested in seamless web design
+- 👀 I’m interested in responsive web design
 - 🌱 I’m currently working as a freelance web developer and automated integration and unit tester
 - 💞️ I’m looking to collaborate on medium to large projects utilizing Java, JavaScript, HTML, and CSS
 - 📫 How to reach me: tararosenthal@gmail.com